Quickstart: Use the Azure portal to create a virtual network

 On the Virtual machines page, select VM1.

-At the top of the VM1 page, select Connect.
+At the top of the VM1 page, select the dropdown arrow next to Connect, and then select Bastion.

 On the Bastion page, enter the username and password you created for the VM, and then select Connect.